chago1991/Ansible-K8S/README.md

 1.1 Clone the repo

 ```
-# login to ansible node as myadmin, and make a Projects folder and clone the repo
+# login to ansible node as myadmin, and make a Demo1 folder and clone the repo

-mkdir Projects && cd Projects
+mkdir Demo1 && cd Demo1
 git clone https://github.com/williamlui00/Ansible-K8S.git
 cd Ansible-K8S